wltrup/Math-Grid-Paths/README.md

 I went as far as obtaining a result for 2 or fewer intersections to be avoided so, technically, this is still work in progress.
 Originally written on August 2, 2015.

-## Creator

-That would be me, _Wagner Truppel_.
-If you need or want to contact me, send a message to `wagner` at `restlessbrain` dot com.

 ## License

 I'm sharing this work under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/) license.
 See the LICENSE file for more information.